Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Introduction

-\textbf{Stackelberg games beyond best responses.} Recent works have studied variants of repeated Stackelberg games with different agent strategic behaviors beyond best responding.
-One example is no-regret learning, in which previous works have extensively investigated the relationship between the principal's cumulative utility and the single-shot Stackelberg value against agents that use mean-based learning algorithms~\citep{braverman2018selling}, gradient descent~\citep{fiez2019convergence,fiez2020implicit}, no-external regret algorithms~\citep{braverman2018selling,deng2019strategizing,zrnic2021leads}, no-internal/swap regret algorithms~\citep{deng2019strategizing,mansour2022strategizing}, and no-counterfactual internal regret algorithms~\citep{camara2020mechanisms}.
-Another research direction assumes agents approximately best respond due to uncertainty in the principal's strategy~\citep{blum2014lazy,an2012security,muthukumar2019robust} or their own~\citep{letchford2009learning,kiekintveld2013security,kroer2018robust} and study \emph{robust Stackelberg equilibria}~\citep{pita2010robust,gan2023robust}.
-Most of the works here assume that the principal knows the agent's utility function with the exception of~\citet{zrnic2021leads}.
-Core differences to our framework are that (1) we work in an online learning setting where the principal has to learn the agent's utility function from their responses; (2) we do not assume a specific agent algorithm but focus on properties of agent beliefs that are shared by many algorithms.
+Recent works have studied variants of repeated Stackelberg games with different agent strategic behaviors beyond best responding.
+A prominent line of research focuses on agents employing various forms of no-regret learning, and studies how the principal’s cumulative utility compares to the one-shot Stackelberg value.
+Prior works have studied agents using mean-based learning algorithms~\citep{braverman2018selling}, gradient descent~\citep{fiez2019convergence,fiez2020implicit}, no-external regret algorithms~\citep{braverman2018selling,deng2019strategizing,zrnic2021leads}, no-internal (swap) regret algorithms~\citep{deng2019strategizing,mansour2022strategizing}, and no-counterfactual internal regret algorithms~\citep{camara2020mechanisms}. {Our upper bound on the principal’s utility against a calibrated agent is closely related to the results of \citet{deng2019strategizing,mansour2022strategizing} showing that the principal's average reward cannot exceed the Stackelberg value when agents have no swap regret.
+While our result uses the calibration property directly, we also elaborate on its relationship to swap regret in \cref{app:swap-regret}. } Another research direction assumes agents approximately best respond due to uncertainty in the principal's strategy~\citep{blum2014lazy,an2012security,muthukumar2019robust} or their own~\citep{letchford2009learning,kiekintveld2013security,kroer2018robust} and study \emph{robust Stackelberg equilibria}~\citep{pita2010robust,gan2025robust} to optimize the principal's strategy against approximate best responding agents. {Most work in this literature assumes that the principal has either exact or noisy access to the agent’s utility function, with the exception of~\citet{zrnic2021leads}, who consider the special case of strategic classification in which the principal observes only the agent’s responses.} The core differences of the aforementioned works to our framework are that (1) we work in an online learning setting where the principal does not have initial knowledge about the agent's utility function and has to learn from their behaviors; (2) we do not assume a specific agent algorithm but focus on properties of agent beliefs that are shared by many algorithms.